jlaumonier/mlsurvey/doc/source/projectmanagement.rst

 TODO
 ^^^^
+* F : Refactoring visualisation with new logging structure (sub-directory)
 * A : Refactoring Logging with application config.
 Using application config
 * F : Handle interactive graphs with plotly instead of html generation
 * F : Refactoring visualize result to handle json/image for all type of results